KhonMadina/ML-Project/docs/user_guide.md

 - (Recommended) `normalization.json`: snapshot of normalization flags.

 ### 7.2 Using Custom Tokenizers with Transformers
+Note: The current train_transformer.py does not expose a `--tokenizer_path` flag.
+The following pattern shows how it can be integrated if added.

 Once `modeling/train_transformer.py` accepts `--tokenizer_path`, you can load a custom tokenizer: